preactjs/preact/follow-ups.md

   this child of parentDom" (in other words, remove all that code from core & recommend folks use
   [this technique](https://gist.github.com/developit/f321a9ef092ad39f54f8d7c8f99eb29a))
-* Remove the need for `excessDomChildren`.
-Do hydration more similarly to `keyed` if possible.
 * Golf everything!
 Look for @TODO(golf)
-* Unbreak Suspense and Portals 😅
 * Look for ways to optimize DOM element diffing, specifically how we diff props
 	- Investigate diffing props before or after children
   - Investigate inlining the loops in diffProps to capture special props (dangerouslySetInnerHTML, value, checked, multiple)
-* Top-level `render()` no longer accepts a `replaceNode` argument, and does not removed unmatched DOM nodes
 * Revisit all replaceNode tests
+	- Top-level `render()` no longer accepts a `replaceNode` argument, and does not removed unmatched DOM nodes